 The trip from the USA to the Entrance to Poland

 Monday the 13th of July 1986, standing at Giessen (Gießen), Germany, loading the bus; ready to head for Poland.
 We arrived in Copenhagen, Denmark, after a nine-hour flight from Seattle.
-Following 1 ½ hour layover we boarded the 2nd plane for the 1 hour 55-minute flight to Frankfurt.
+Following 1 ½ hour layover, we boarded the 2nd plane for the 1-hour 55-minute flight to Frankfurt.
 From Frankfurt, we drove for 1 hour to Giessen.
-I took a picture of a Norwegian baby and then several sights around Giessen.
+I took a picture of a Norwegian baby and several sights around Giessen.

-We spent the night at a very comfortable hostel that was really clean.
+We spent the night at a very clean comfortable hostel.
 This was not surprising as we were in a small town in Germany where they are not only very friendly but clean nearly obsessively.
 The food is sparse but rather tasty.
 I went for a long walk last night all through the town.
 I tried to use my very limited German which is only from living in Germany during 1961 – 1963.
 I have never taken German as a study language.
-But, during my time as a military wife with two children, I had many opportunities to spend time with local girls that dated service men.
+But, during my time as a military wife with two children, I had many opportunities to spend time with local girls that dated servicemen.
 Many of them spoke very little English.
 I was also very fortunate to be invited to join several family get-togethers in the local homes.
 They had such fun having me pronounce words that required rolling the tongue.
 Many hours of fun and laughter during a rather dismal time of sadness in my young life.

 Today is the 15th of July, Tuesday; we have been up practically all night.
 We left Giessen by bus and headed for the East German border.
 At the border, while driving through West Berlin, we drove through some very quaint country.
 Our driver was lost and missed the autobahn.
 So, we were Blessed with another adventure that most of us thought was excellent.
 The management team was feeling a little pressure as we were to have met our hosts much earlier.
 It was beautiful, we saw little towns, very narrow streets, very old structures and many well-groomed gardens.
 It was very neat and orderly.
 Moving into East Germany, we stopped at the border of course.